 All Adelphi University employees will be protected from injuries caused by unexpected energizing or starts up of machines or equipment, or release of stored energy during service, repair, maintenance, operation, and associated activities.
 This policy establishes minimum performance requirements for the control of such potentially hazardous conditions.
 This will be accomplished by locking out and tagging out energy isolating devices, and otherwise disabling machines or equipment to prevent unexpected energizing, start-up or release of stored energy.

-Representatives of the University join together at freshman, transfer and employee orientations to provide information on services offered by the University.
+Representatives of the University join together at first year, transfer and employee orientations to provide information on services offered by the University.
 Presentations include a Campus Safety 101 video, information relative to personal safety on and off campus, the most common crimes that do occur on and around the campus such as thefts, and information on the numerous pamphlets, and security alerts available to the community.

 This policy will provide inclusive religious services to our diverse student body regardless of religious affiliation or non-affiliation.
 This policy will allow for professionally trained personnel (“religious affiliates”) to assist with the Interfaith Center’s mission to support engagement of students in a spiritual setting.